webdigga/perennial-weaver/src/articles/woven-with-passion-my-weaving-journey.md

 *I live in Greater London, which gives me the opportunity to get to the many museums and exhibitions held in this vibrant capital.
 Sometimes I amaze myself and sometimes I look for my shuttle while I am holding it.
 I hope you enjoy my craft as much as I enjoy making it.*

+*If you'd like to see my weaving in person and experience the textures and patterns firsthand, I regularly exhibit at craft fairs throughout the UK.
+[Find out where you can meet me next](/find-perennial-weaver-at-uk-craft-fairs-near-you/) and discover the magic of handwoven textiles at local craft events.*

 *Am*